 You can see an overview of all relevant visa types you could apply to here, or look at this detailed guide on the German work visa.

-How to make sure your are getting a fair salary offer:
+How to make sure you are getting fair salary

 Don’t sell yourself short by doing your research on how much you should ask when negotiating your salary.
 I have made a dedicated post on how much you should get paid in Berlin this way.
 This is an important step to getting a job you are excited about.
-Added to that: don’t forget that rent prices have increased much quicker than salary levels in Berlin; the excuse that some employers used (“You should decrease your expectations because the city is cheaper than where you come from.) is now more and more obsolete.
+Added to that: don’t forget that rent prices have increased much quicker than salary levels in Berlin; the excuse that some employers used (“You should decrease your expectations because the city is cheaper than where you come from.”) is now definitely obsolete.

-How to make sure the company you applied for offers a good work environment:
+How to make sure the company has a good work environment

 One of the trends that came with web 2.0 is the ability to leave reviews for pretty much anything on the web.
-What started on Amazon products has expanded to local shops, tourist attractions, services or hotels.
 Companies and employers did not escape that trend and platforms have emerged to provide insider information on what it is really like to work there.
 You can access testimonies by former/current employees or people that applied to some jobs.
 Although reviews are by nature biased, they can give you a good idea of what’s it like.
 If you are interested head to:

 Alternatively, you can also try to search for former employees on Facebook groups above or via a quick Linkedin search and ask there.

-I hope this first overview helps you finding a job in Berlin, whether you are a fresh graduate, a young professional or a seniro profile.
-Good luck and feel to leave questions in the comment section. 🙂Bastien
+I hope this first overview helps you finding a job in Berlin, whether you are a fresh graduate, a young professional or a senior profile.
+Good luck and feel free to leave questions in the comment section. 🙂Bastien

 Finding a jobs in Berlin – FAQ